Maintaining Your Integration on the New Platform

 - Adding a new “required” input field or making a previously optional input field “required”

 - Changing the key of a trigger/search/action or any inputField

-To minimize user disruption, try to avoid too frequent breaking changes and deprecations.
+To minimize user disruption, try to avoid frequent breaking changes and deprecations.

-This is not new functionality, unique to the new platform, but as a reminder be sure to add your whole team as admins to collaborate on the development and maintenance of your integration.
+This is not new functionality, but as a reminder, be sure to add your whole team as admins to collaborate on the development and maintenance of your integration.
 There’s no need to share logins.
 It’s helpful that each member of your team is added, so everyone can see the status of the integration and get notification emails when a user reports a bug or feature request for your integration through Zapier support.

 Have a set of users who will help you test your new integration versions prior to making them publicly available?
 Go to the “Sharing” section of the UI and invite those users to give them access to versions of integration other than the public, “promoted” version.

 Check out how many Zaps are using each trigger & action, for each version of your integration.
 We’ll show you how many are enabled vs how many are paused.

 We’re looking to bring out lots more data and insights about your integration’s performance and usage dynamics in the near future.

 Where’s my code?

 Your converted project looks a little different than if you’d started it from scratch in the new platform, but should feel pretty familiar (apart from versioning).
 One thing you may notice are sections where the configuration is a code block, and the code is simply calling